When you start a retail business, one of the first things to figure out is where you’re going to find products to sell.

 Is the Wholesaler Reliable?

-This one probably seems obvious, but it’s important to state that you shouldn’t work with people you can’t rely on.
+Don’t work with people you can’t rely on.
 Wholesalers who deliver merchandise late, not at all, or consistently show up with damaged goods aren’t good for business.

 Make sure any company you work with has a reliable customer service team you can easily reach when needed.
 If you have to jump through hoops to have your questions answered or their customer service is never around when you need them, you may need a new wholesale partner.